 System Maintenance >> User Password

-☑ Enable User Mode for simple web of User Password configuration Set to Factory Default

-Password Max: 23 characters
+Password Max: 83 characters

-Confirm Password Max: 23 characters
+Confirm Password Max: 83 characters

 Password Strength: Weak Medium Strong

-ments: er-case letter and one lower-case letter. umeric characters is a plus.
+ements: per-case letter and one lower-case letter. umeric characters is a plus.

-Note: 1.
-Password can contain a-z A-Z 0-9 2.
-Password can't be all asterisks(). , ; : . " < > + = ? @ # ^ ! () For example, '' or '' is illegal, but '1 23' or '45' is OK.
+2. Password can't be all asterisks(\).
+For example, '\' or '\\\' is illegal, but '123\' or '\45' is OK.

-OK

 Item Description Enable User Mode for simple web configuration Check this box to enable User Mode for web user interface with the password typed here for simple web configuration.
 The simple web user interface settings differ from those on the full web user interface seen when logged in using the administrator password.
 Password Enter the password.
-The maximum length of the password is 31 characters.
 Confirm Password Enter the password again for verification.
 Password Strength Shows the security strength of the password specified above.
 Set to Factory Default Click to return to the factory default setting.

-Click \mathbf{OK} to save changes on the page, and you will be directed to the login screen.
+Click OK to save changes on the page, and you will be directed to the login screen.
 Please window will appear.
 Please log in with the new password.